 In the course of Erasmus+ activities, the University ensures recognition of the periods of mobility for studies at foreign partner universities and traineeships in foreign companies and institutions.
 For that purpose learning agreements for studies (with both students leaving the country to study or coming from partner universities) and learning agreements for traineeship (with students leaving for training) are signed before mobility.
 Students leaving for studies or traineeship as well as academic staff are provided with help from the International Cooperation Office with regard to selecting a receiving university or institution and arrangement of mobility.

-To address the needs of the incoming students, the University of Finance and Management appoints an employee who maintains regular contact with them and helps them solve emerging problems.
+To address the needs of the incoming students, the University of Economics and Human Sciences in Warsaw appoints an employee who maintains regular contact with them and helps them solve emerging problems.
 Additionally, the attendant of the specialisation selected by a foreign student will also be involved in assisting the student.
-The Student Government will also be involved in assisting foreign students in integrating with the rest of the academic community at the University of Finance and Management as well as students-volunteers.
-The University of Finance and Management ensures accommodation in a student dormitory to foreign students.
+The Student Government will also be involved in assisting foreign students in integrating with the rest of the academic community at the University of Economics and Human Sciences in Warsaw as well as students-volunteers.
+The University of Economics and Human Sciences in Warsaw ensures accommodation in a student dormitory to foreign students.
 The University has single and double rooms in fully furnished high-standard apartments at its disposal, which are located near the registered office of the University.
-There is a Language Study Centre at the University of Finance and Management, which offers the possibility to organise courses to improve language competence of students and staff members – both coming and leaving.
+There is a Language Study Centre at the University of Economics and Human Sciences in Warsaw, which offers the possibility to organise courses to improve language competence of students and staff members – both coming and leaving.

-The study programme of most of the majors and specialisations at the University of Finance and Management in Warsaw encompasses mandatory student traineeship.
+The study programme of most of the majors and specialisations at the University of Economics and Human Sciences in Warsaw encompasses mandatory student traineeship.
 The University has a traineeship rulebook which takes into consideration the possibility to have training in a foreign institution as part of the Erasmus+ programme.
 The rulebook guarantees that traineeship abroad that is carried out in an appropriate way will be credited towards mandatory traineeship required on the basis of a study programme.

 During Erasmus+ traineeship, the University pays particular attention to the conformity between the place and character of traineeship and qualifications, interests, and the course of studies the student has so far pursued as well as the student's future professional plans.
 The students that quality for mobility for traineeship will be involved in searching for a receiving institution.